LunarTulip/basalt-ebook-reader/docs/Roadmap.md

     - Add a Fimfiction-style top bar allowing settings and navigation access from the middle of the page without requiring scrolling.
     - Add history-tracking and support for back/forward buttons, either soft or (ideally) hard.
     - Add support for a reload button, likely soft since a hard one would produce problems for people who *actually do* want to reload the extension tab.
-    - Support non-TOC navs (page list et al.)
+    - Support non-TOC navs (page list et al.).
 - Library V2
     - Track and display recently-read books and positions therein.
 Return to last-read position upon reopening.
 - Add support for non-Firefox browsers.